po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/04-Stu_ArrowFunctionPractice/README.md

 ## Acceptance Criteria

-* It's done when I have reviewed the content of [Unsolved/index.js](../../../../01-Class-Content/09-NodeJS/01-Activities/04-Stu_ArrowFunctionPractice/Unsolved/index.js)
+* It's done when I have reviewed the content of [Unsolved/index.js](../../../../01-Class-Content/09-NodeJS/01-Activities/04-Stu_ArrowFunctionPractice/Unsolved/index.js).

-* It's done when I refactored the code to use arrow functions _where suitable_
+* It's done when I have refactored the code to use arrow functions _where suitable_.

-* It's done when I have ran the refactored code with no errors.
+* It's done when I have run the refactored code with no errors.

 ## 💡 Hints